alexramos/CarND-LaneLines-P1/writeup.md

 [//]: # (Image References)

-[image1]: ./examples/grayscale.jpg "Grayscale"
+[image1]: ./test_images_output/solidWhiteCurve_alg.png "Alg"

 ---

-### Reflection
+## Reflection

-###1.
-Describe your pipeline.
+### 1. Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

-My pipeline consisted of 5 steps.
+My pipeline consisted of 6 steps.

-1. I converted the images to grayscale.
+1. Convert image to grayscale.
-2. then I detected edges with Canny.
+2. Perform Gaussian kernel smooth
+3. Find edges with Canny edge detector
+4. Mask image to only region of interest (trapezoidal area in front of car)
+5. Detect line segments with Hough transform
+6. Overlay detected lines onto original image

 In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...

-If you'd like to include images to show how the pipeline works, here is how to include an image:
+The figure below shows how the pipeline work.

 ![alt text][image1]

-###2.
-Identify potential shortcomings with your current pipeline
+### 2. Identify potential shortcomings with your current pipeline

-One potential shortcoming would be what would happen when ...

-Another shortcoming could be ...
+There are several shortcomings with the current lane-finding pipeline

+- jittering
+- yellow lines
+- car in front

-###3.
-Suggest possible improvements to your pipeline
+### 3. Suggest possible improvements to your pipeline

 A possible improvement would be to ...